denarced/dafavorites/README.md

 # Future
 This little tool was created solely for my own use.
 I use it to backup my favorite deviations because often enough the authors decide to remove their creations from Deviant Art.
 It's good enough for now so I have no plans to further develop it.

+# Design
+I needed some practice on parallel execution and I used this project.
+To be clear: the level of parallel execution is way too high.
+Not necessary at all.
+I added parallelism merely to get some practice.